By Grace Meikle

 Director Heather Looney from the Office of Nuclear Incident Policy and Cooperation gave her perspective as a foreign policy expert.
 “Many pressing international security challenges have a technical component or a potential technical contribution towards resolution,” she said.
 “I enjoyed meeting these talented scientists and engineers and look forward to their contributions to addressing these future challenges.”

 The students’ visit to DOE was part of a week-long capstone project to focus on science and technology policy and global leadership before they return to Japan.
 Prior to arriving in Washington, D.C., the students spent four weeks engaged in laboratory research at Rice University.
-Their student profiles can be found here.
+Read their student profiles.

 Aya Kawamura, who studies applied chemistry at Nagoya University, left DOE feeling inspired.
 “My dream is to engage in environmental problems in Japan using my chemistry knowledge,” she said.
 “I felt it is brilliant that scientists across the border work together towards problems of both countries.
 Now I am more interested in nuclear energy policies and the problems we have in Japan, and I feel enthusiasm to study it.”